 - Contains no protein isolates

-- Contains proteins high in BCAAs for optimal muscle building
+- Contains proteins high in BCAAs for maintaining and building muscle

 - Contains ChiaMax™ Omega-3 Low-Fat Whole Grain Superfood for extra omega-3 fatty acids